zephyrproject-rtos/zephyr/boards/arm64/mimx93_evk/doc/index.rst

-Use this configuration to run basic Zephyr applications and kernel tests, for example, with the :ref:`synchronization_sample`:
+Use this configuration to run basic Zephyr applications and kernel tests, for example, with the :zephyr:code-sample:`synchronization` sample:

 .. zephyr-app-commands::
    :zephyr-app: samples/synchronization